adem4ik/qfusion_ideas/README.md

 * Sound on dropping weapon by bind
 * Add trail effect for MG bullets
 * Add damage plums/numbers as a replacement of cartoon hits effect
+* Team mate indicator shows health similar to QL, needs more investigation of possible solutions
+* Team mate indicator use Power Up icon if the player has one of PU